HaxeFoundation/nekovm.org/www/pages/lua.md

 #define val_type(v)	((v & 1) ?
 VAL_INT : ((*v)&7))
 ```

 This enables a lot faster access to the values on the C side.
-Some functions are also available when needed, when allocating a value, for example.
+Some functions are also available when needed when allocating a value, for example.

 ### VM stack manipulation